 Sample of Graduate Schools Attended by NCF Students in International and Area Studies

-Each academic experience builds toward your senior thesis project.
-It’s required for graduation, and our students tell us that while it’s demanding, it’s also one of the most rewarding experiences of their lives.
+Your academic experiences build toward your senior thesis project.
+A baccalaureate honors thesis is required for graduation, and our students tell us that while it’s demanding, it is also one of the most rewarding experiences of their lives.
 Here are some thesis projects in International and Area Studies:

 “Czechmate: Redefining the Relationship Between Bohemia and the German Empire, 973–1086” by Grayson Chester